mauritssilvis/challenges/java/basic_maven_project_intellij_idea/README.md

 ### 1.3 IntelliJ IDEA

-This project was set up using [IntelliJ IDEA](https://www.jetbrains.com/idea/).
+This project is set up using [IntelliJ IDEA](https://www.jetbrains.com/idea/).
 IntelliJ IDEA is an integrated development environment developed by JetBrains, of which the community edition can be downloaded and used for free.
 IntelliJ IDEA comes with a [detailed online documentation](https://www.jetbrains.com/help/idea/discover-intellij-idea.html), which contains a step-by-step [guide for setting up a Maven project](https://www.jetbrains.com/help/idea/maven-support.html#create_new_maven_project).